-If you subscribed to And Other Stories by Sunday 6th June 2021, you will receive your limited edition copy of Somebody Loves You – in which all subscribers are thanked by name – in October 2021, before its official publication, as well as up to five other specially selected And Other Stories titles per year.
+If you subscribed to And Other Stories by Sunday 6th June 2021, you will have received your limited edition copy of Somebody Loves You – in which all subscribers are thanked by name – in October 2021, before its official publication, as well as up to five other specially selected And Other Stories titles per year.
 Find out more about our subscriptions.

 - Read the poem that inspired the title of Mona Arshi’s Somebody Loves You